 Quality Control to Maintain Sustainability

-Sustainability is a wholesome concept.
-It’s not just about changing your designing process or using less packaging material, but also to reduce the amount of wasted packaging.
-A big part of this can be achieved by preventing product recalls; therefore, quality control measures can also contribute to achieving sustainability.
+Sustainability is not just about changing your design process or using less packaging material, but also reducing the amount of wasted packaging in your workflow and post-purchase.
+A big part of this can be achieved by preventing misprints in production that can result in entire batches of printed packaging components being thrown away.
+To combat this, there are many quality control measures that can contribute to achieving sustainability.